Skip to Content

 What is a loop system?

 Loop systems are composed of three parts— a microphone, a loop amplifier, and a loop of wire.
 The loop of wire is positioned around the circumference of the physical space.
-Space may be very large, such as a concert venue or a church, or rather small, such as a living room or even a chair.
+The space may be very large, such as a concert venue or a church, or rather small, such as a living room.
 A loop can even be mounted around a person's head (called a neck loop).

 Hearing aid loops and mobile phones